versatica/mediasoup-website/_includes/api/webrtc.RTCPeerConnection.md

 <div markdown="1" class="note warn">

-Currently, the **mediasoup** implementation of `RTCPeerConnection` requires that the initial offer comes from the remote endpoint, which means that `setRemoteDescription()` MUST be called before `createOffer()`.
+The **mediasoup** implementation of `RTCPeerConnection` requires that the SDP O/A procedure is always initiated my **mediasoup**.
+This means that `setRemoteDescription()` can only be called with a remote answer.
+To be clear: the remote endpoint should not attempt to renegotiate by sending a SDP re-offer.

-There is another limitation: the current implementation does not support re-negotiation if initiated by the remote endpoint.
-This is, `setRemoteDescription()` can just be called once if the provided [RTCSessionDescription](#webrtc-RTCSessionDescription) has type "offer".

-Due to these limitations, the first SDP offer received from the endpoint should include all the media (audio and/or video) tracks, given that they can not be added later.
+If the remote endpoint wishes to add/remove a sending audio or video track, it must signal such a desire to the server application (by means of the signaling protocol up to the application) so the server side application can provide him with a re-offer (by calling `createOffer() and setLocalDescription()`).
+The remote endpoint can then produce an SDP answer containing the desired changes (no audio/video tracks, etc).

 </div>